mckayc/task-donegeon/README.md

 -   **Node.js:** v18 or later.
 -   **npm:** (usually comes with Node.js).
 -   **Git:** For cloning the repository.
+-   **Google Gemini API Key:** Required for all AI features.
+You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
 -   **Docker & Docker Compose:** Required for Docker/Portainer deployment.
 -   **Cloud Accounts:** Required for the Vercel/Supabase option (Vercel, Supabase, GitHub).